Select Attributes (Blending)

 The Operator provides different filter types to make Attribute selection easy.
 Possibilities are for example: Direct selection of Attributes.
 Selection by a regular expression or selecting only Attributes without missing values.
 See parameter attribute filter type for a detailed description of the different filter types.

-The invert selection parameter reverses the selection.
+The type parameter can be used to decide whether to include or exclude the selected Attributes.
 Special Attributes (Attributes with Roles, like id, label, weight) are by default ignored in the selection.
 They will always remain in the resulting output ExampleSet.
-The parameter include special attributes changes this.
+The parameter also apply to special attributes changes this.

 Only the selected Attributes are delivered to the output port.
-The rest is removed from the ExampleSet.
+The rest are removed from the ExampleSet.

 Select by <...> Operators

-There are several Operators which selects Attributes according to different input.
-For example the Select by Weights selects Attributes whose weights match a specified criterion.
+There are several Operators that select Attributes according to their input.
+For example Select by Weights selects Attributes whose weights match a specified criterion.
 The Select by Random Operator selects a random subset of Attributes.
-The Remove Attribute Range removes a range of Attributes according to the index of the Attributes.
+Remove Attribute Range removes a range of Attributes according to the index of the Attributes.
 The Remove Useless Attributes Operator removes Attributes which can be considered to be useless according to some specified criteria.
 The Remove Correlated Attributes Operator removes Attributes which are correlated to each other.